Iron and steel industry in India: The Modern era

 Prime Minister Jawaharlal Nehru, a believer in Harold Laski's Fabian socialism, decided that the technological revolution in India needed maximisation of steel production.
 He, therefore, formed a government-owned company, Hindustan Steel Limited (HSL), and set up three steel plants in the 1950s.

-In early 21st century Kalinganagar and Bokaro both emerged as the leading steel hub with multiple steel factories due to their ideal location with coal mines and other mineral deposits nearby as chota nagpur plateau is super-rich mineral area.
+In early 21st century Kalinganagar and Bokaro both emerged as the leading steel hub with multiple steel factories due to their ideal location with coal mines and other mineral deposits nearby, as the Chota Nagpur Plateau is rich in mineral deposits.

 The NDA Government, headed by Prime Minister Narendra Modi, is bullish on increasing India's steel production capacity and reducing the country's reliance on steel imports.
 All eyes are on the Gadchiroli iron ore reserves to achieve this.
 Minister of Road Transport and Highways of India 2024, Nitin Gadkari, spoke about how the region might emerge as the next steel city of India.
 This is an extension of the Maharashtra Government's push for Gadchiroli as the next investment destination.

 While mineral reserves in the region have been known, community conflict in the region has kept industrial activity at bay.
 But in 2022, Lloyd's Metal and Energy Limited, in a strategic partnership with Thriveni Earthmovers, were able to start mining operations in the region.
 This successful effort was led by Mr. B. Prabhakaran, managing director of the Thriveni group.
 Lloyds Metal & Energy is expanding its Ghugus steel plant from 270 MTA to 1.2 MPTA Integrated steel facility.

 Over the last few years, 19 more blocks have been opened up and bids invited for the lease.